Obviously the final pounds you’re looking to cut are going to come from water weight.

-First off, there are a few things you’re going to want to do to your diet the last couple of days before a weigh-in.
+First off, there are a few things you’re going to want to do to your diet the last couple of days before you step on the scale.

-Obviously 5 days isn’t going to cut it with multiple matches a week, so I’ve abbreviated things to help you make weight as easily as possible.
+Obviously 5 days isn’t going to cut it with multiple matches a week.
+So, I’ve abbreviated things to help you make weight as easily as possible.

-So 2 days before cut the following:
+You start 2 days before by cutting the following:

-1. Dairy and Soy
+1. Dairy and Soy.

-2. Sodium (keep a close eye on sauces, packaged/canned foods, etc.)
+2. Sodium (keep a close eye on sauces, packaged/canned foods, etc.).

-Now, the next major piece of the puzzle…
+Now, the next piece of the puzzle…

 Generally speaking, I think this starts a little too early for most wrestlers.